 If you have contacted us with a general query, we will keep your personal data for 3 years after the final response to an enquiry or comment.

 If you have contacted us with a complaint, we will keep your data for 7 years from the resolution of your complaint (or in respect of complaints against the PCC, 7 years from the end of his/her appointment).

-For more information about how long we hold personal data, see our retention schedule.
+For more information about how long we hold personal data, see our Records Management and Retention Policy.